julyml/julyml/README.md

 ### Hi there 👋

-I'm a Brazilian Data Engineer living in the Netherlands since 2021.
+I'm a Data Engineer living in the São Paulo Brazil.

-Currently, I work as a Software and Data Cloud Engineer at Sustain Cert
+Currently, I work as a Data Engineer Consultant at Thoughtworks Between 2021 and 2023 I was living and working in the Netherlands.
+I worked in two companies Capgemini and then SustainCert both for 1 year.

-Previously, I worked as a Data Engineer at [Vitta](https://www.vitta.com.br/)([STNE](https://www.nasdaq.com/market-activity/stocks/stne)) and PagSeguro([PAGS](https://www.nasdaq.com/market-activity/stocks/pags)).
-And I also worked as a intern data engineer at [B3](https://www.bloomberg.com/quote/B3SA3:BZ) and [DP6](https://www.dp6.com.br/en/home-en/)
+Before that, I had worked in Vitta, PagSeguro and DP6 always as a data engineer.
 Wanna have a word?
 Feel free to ping me on telegram https://t.me/julyml

 What I am focusing on at work